sammyhass/Operating-Systems-Coursework/README.md

 # Operating Systems Coursework

-This repo contains the coursework that I undertook for my Operating Systems module which I took as part of my Computer Science Degree.
+This repo contains the coursework that I undertook for my Operating Systems module which I took as part of my Computer Science Degree in my second year at Sussex Uni.

 The task was to implement different CPU scheduling algorithms, and then to come up with a series of experiments to compare and contrast the performance of the different algorithms.